Defaults, Exceptions and Applicability

 Laws are typically drafted in a style where the rules that apply most generally are stated first, and more specific variations are stated later.
-Blawx calls this style "defaults and exceptions," and gives you a number of tools you can use to be able to encode defaults and exceptions without needing to modify multiple sections of code when a new exception is created.
+Blawx calls this style "defaults and exceptions."
+Laws are also frequently written in a style where one section of a rule "turns off" the effect of another section of the rule.
+Blawx calls this "applicability."

 The basic system of dealing with defaults and exceptions in Blawx can be described by these steps:

 - Indicate which sections of the law led to what conclusions, and whether those conclusions are subject to exceptions.

 - Indicate which conclusions overrule which other conclusions.

 - Write rules that check to see what rule reached what conclusion.

 The first part is done using the "attributed rule" block, and the second part is done using the "overrules" block.

 Sometimes, a rule depends on whether another specific rule came to a certain conclusion (as opposed to whether ANY part of the rule came to that conclusion).
 In that case, you can use the "holds" block to check to see what conclusions were true, by virtue of what sections of the rule, taking into account all the possible exceptions to those rules.